darlinghq/darling-testsuite/kernel/xnu_syscall/docs/assembly/x86_64_cheatsheet.md

 `r13` | `r13d` | `r13w` |                             | `r13b`
 `r14` | `r14d` | `r14w` |                             | `r14b`
 `r15` | `r15d` | `r15w` |                             | `r15b`

+### RFlag Register

+The upper 32 bits of RFLAGS register is reserved.
+The lower 32 bits of RFLAGS is the same as EFLAGS.

+See [EFlag register section](./i386_cheatsheet.md#eflag-register) in i386 cheatsheet for more details.

 ## Calling Convention